thyagomota/aws-labs/lab-template/README.md

 Contributor(s):

 ## Goal
-The goal of this lab is ...
+Explain in a sentence what is the purpose of this lab.

 ## Architecture Diagram
 Use AWS official architecture icons available [here](https://aws.amazon.com/architecture/icons/).